lePerdu/kakboard/README.md

 ### Manually

+There are two methods:

-Clone this repository and `source` the file `kakboard.kak` in your `kakrc`, then set it up to run with:
+1. Clone this repository and `source` the file `kakboard.kak` in your `kakrc`, or
+2. Simply clone the repo into your `autoload` subdirectory.

+Then, set it up to run with:
 ```
 hook global WinCreate .* %{ kakboard-enable }
 ```